tachyondecay/preview_textarea/README.markdown

 If you want to change the styling on the preview, edit `assets/preview_textarea.user.css` and add your own styles.

 ## Changelog

+### 1.1 (May 9, 2012)

+- Extension now uses the static `TextFormatterManager` available as of Symphony 2.3.
+No longer compatible with Symphony 2.2.x.

 ### 1.0.3 (December 28, 2011)